 - 18. It is concluded that the claims in paragraph 3.b, 3.c., 3.f and 3.g do not allege violations of the FOI Act, and are therefore not within the jurisdiction of this Commission. - 19.
-With respect to the complainants' allegation described in paragraph 3.a., above, the respondents contend that the executive session was permissible pursuant to §§1-200(6)(E) and 1-210(b)(1), G.S., on the grounds that the executive session was confined to discuss a preliminary draft. - 20.
-It is found, however, that the respondents offered no evidence to prove that a preliminary draft was discussed in the executive session, or that the respondents determined that the public interest in withholding such a document clearly outweighed the public interest in disclosure. - 21.
-It is therefore concluded that the respondents violated the FOI Act by entering into executive session for an improper person. - 22.
+With respect to the complainants' allegation described in paragraph 3.a., above, the respondents contended that the executive session was permissible pursuant to §§1-200(6)(E) and 1-210(b)(1), G.S., on the grounds that the executive session was convened to discuss a preliminary draft. - 20.
+It is found, however, that the respondents offered no evidence to prove that the respondents determined that the public interest in withholding such a document clearly outweighed the public interest in disclosure. - 21.
+It is therefore concluded that the respondents violated the FOI Act by entering into executive session for an improper purpose. - 22.
 With respect to the allegations described in paragraph 3.d and 3.e, above, it is found that the respondents prematurely closed the meeting before permitting the public back into the meeting room, and therefore technically violated §1-225(a), G.S., by excluding the public from that portion of the meeting.